UKRI Economic and Social Research Council logo

 Creating a suicide-safe environment requires a multifaceted approach that addresses both individual and systemic factors contributing to mental health challenges among students.
 By working together, staff, students, parents and support organisations can help ensure that universities are supportive and conducive to the well-being of all students.

-Dr Cassie Hazell at the University of Surrey has been awarded ESRC IAA funding to deliver a Public and Patient Involvement (PPI) exercise with key stakeholders including University staff, affected families and mental health organisations, which through a variety of tangible outputs, will help inform the ongoing debate around how we make universities suicide safe, and lay the foundations for a larger research project in this area.
+Dr Cassie Hazell at the University of Surrey was awarded ESRC IAA funding to deliver a Public and Patient Involvement (PPI) exercise with key stakeholders including University staff, affected families and mental health organisations, which through a variety of tangible outputs, will help inform the ongoing debate around how we make universities suicide safe, and lay the foundations for a larger research project in this area.

 Team

-Planned Impact
+Impact

-The team’s overall goal is to produce a consensus statement to compliment the Suicide Safer guidelines with specific instruction on the roles and responsibilities of those in and around universities in supporting suicidal students.
+The team’s overall goal was to produce a consensus statement to compliment the Suicide Safer guidelines with specific instruction on the roles and responsibilities of those in and around universities in supporting suicidal students.

-Ahead of applying for a larger research grant to fully answer the question of who is responsible for making our universities suicide safe, it is imperative that they are able to engage in in-depth stakeholder involvement to explore the issues further from a lived experience perspective and understand what is important to all stakeholders when planning a wider research project.
+Ahead of applying for a larger research grant to fully answer the question of who is responsible for making our universities suicide safe, it is imperative that they were able to engage in in-depth stakeholder involvement to explore the issues further from a lived experience perspective and understand what is important to all stakeholders when planning a wider research project.

-Stakeholder groups will include:
+Stakeholder groups included:

 • Bereaved family and friends who lost someone to suicide while that person was a student.